JojoDuke/barbershop-ai-in-czech/TESTING.md

 - Bot explains its capabilities
 - Shows list of available services
 - Message should mention: "I can help you: Check service availability, Book appointments, Get business information"

+#### ✅ Test 1b: Direct Booking Intent (NEW)
+**Send:** `I want to book a haircut` or `I need a haircut tomorrow` or `Can I book a beard trim?`

+**Expected:**
+- Bot skips the greeting entirely
+- Goes directly to booking flow based on what you mentioned:
+  - If service only mentioned: Asks for date
+  - If service + date mentioned: Shows available slots for that date
+  - If service + date + time preference (morning/afternoon/evening): Shows filtered slots
+- No greeting message shown

+**Test variations:**
+- `I want a haircut` → Skips greeting, asks for date
+- `I need a haircut tomorrow` → Skips greeting, shows tomorrow's slots
+- `Book me for a trim tomorrow morning` → Skips greeting, shows morning slots for tomorrow
+- `chci si zarezervovat střih` (Czech) → Skips greeting, asks for date

 #### ✅ Test 2: Business Info Request
 **Send:** `what are your hours?` or `where are you located?` or `otevírací doba` (Czech)